 Team findings have influenced policy changes in the state.
 Local communities have initiated “Back to Sleep” campaigns and neonatal MCAD screening initiatives.
 Team findings have motivated prevention activities such as lifesaving equipment being installed at a local river park.
 South Dakota will begin a State Level Advisory Group meeting annually to make statewide preventive and public health recommendations after a review of data collected by the team reviews.

-South Dakota has protocols for confidentiality and CDR meetings.
+South Dakota has protocols for confidentiality at IDR meetings.

 No training is offered.